 Broken, missing or mutated genes are root causes of most cancers.
-Decades of cancer research at Fred Hutch have given our scientists a deep understanding of other diseases — unrelated to cancer — that are also the result of genetic flaws.
+Decades of cancer research at Fred Hutchinson Cancer Center have given our scientists a deep understanding of other diseases — unrelated to cancer — that are also the result of genetic flaws.
 Our research expertise therefore includes a long list of diseases thought to have genetic links, including muscular dystrophy, sickle cell disease, cystic fibrosis, Fanconi anemia and multiple sclerosis.
 Like some cancers, these diseases are often passed down in families, sometimes skipping many generations.

 Our researchers know that discoveries about the genetics of cancer can inform our understanding of genetic diseases that are not cancer, and vice versa.
 As our physician-scientists gain expertise in genetically engineering blood cells to fight malignancies, their work can be applied to gene therapies for other types of inherited diseases.
 The work is complementary, and our scientists remain driven by a shared goal: to eliminate these maladies as causes of human suffering and death.